Position: Director of Sports Medicine

 In her spare time, Gibson enjoys competing in triathlons and in July 2011 completed her first Ironman competition in Lake Placid, NY.
 She is a member of USA Triathlon, Gulf Winds Track Club and Gulf Winds Triathlon Club.

-Position: Senior Associate Director of Sports Medicine
+Position: Executive Associate Director of Sports Medicine

 Sport Responsibilities: Head Football